-Prosecutors: Dortmund bus attack suspect acted out of greed
+Germany: Suspect bet against Dortmund then bombed its bus

 "The fact that someone wanted to enrich himself by killing people to influence the stock market is particularly reprehensible," he said.

-The suspect faces charges of attempted murder, causing an explosion and serious bodily harm, and will appear before a judge later Friday to determine if there is enough evidence against him to keep him in custody, Koehler said.
+The suspect faces charges of attempted murder, causing an explosion and serious bodily harm.
+He was brought before a judge, who ordered him held in custody after evaluating the evidence against him.

 She said investigators believe W. acted alone — there are "no indications of possible helpers" — but would continue to probe the possibility he had accomplices.